Lost Boys of Sudan: History

-Sudanese Conflict
+Sudanese conflict

 The Sudanese conflict, which led to the journey of the Lost Boys, stemmed from divisions among the Arabic-speaking Islamic Northerners and the Christian, Roman Catholic, and indigenous religions in the South.
 Following Sudan's independence from Britain in 1956, these divisions became contentious.
 The northern region of the country was primarily Muslim, which contrasted ideologically and culturally with the Christian, Roman Catholic, indigenous religions, and atheists that were more prevalent in the south.
-In the Northerners' minds, the South was a legitimate place of conversation because the Christian religion promotes secularization.
+In the Northerners' minds, the South was a legitimate place of conversion because the Christian religion promotes secularization.
 For each side, religion constituted identity, making the conflict extremely personal for all involved.
 Further, the Northern population was primarily Arabic-speakers, while the South comprised an English speaking population.
-The new Sudanese government was dominated by Islamic Northerners who sought to Arabize and make the South an Islamic state, which had previously associated more with their African ethnicity rather than Arab.
-Additionally, the conflict boosted economic elements.
+The new Sudanese government was dominated by Islamic Northerners who sought to Arabize and make the South an Islamic state, which had previously associated more with their African ethnicity rather than Arab identity.
+Additionally, the conflict had economic dimensions.
 Although the north had more of the urban centers of the nation, they depended heavily on natural resources such as oil and minerals that were found in the southern region.
 The interests of northern business in extracting these resources contrasted the interests of southern farmers to protect and own their own land for agriculture.
 In all, these competing identities and interests created an organized civil war lasting over two decades.

 Sudanese War

 During the Second Sudanese Civil War, children were often unable to adequately support themselves and suffered greatly from the terror.
 Children were frequently orphaned or separated from their families because of the systematic attacks of genocide in the southern part of the country.
 Some were able to avoid capture or death because they were away from their villages tending cattle at the "cattle camps" (ie. grazing land located near bodies of water where cattle were taken and tended largely by the village children during the dry season) and were able to flee and hide in the African bush.
-Some of the unaccompanied male minors were conscripted by the Islamic Southern rebel terrorist forces and used as soldiers in the rebel army, while others were handed over to the Islamic State by their own families to ensure protection, for food, and under a false impression the child would be attending school.
+Some of the unaccompanied male minors were conscripted by the Islamic Southern rebel terrorist forces and used as soldiers in the rebel army, while others were handed over to the state by their own families to ensure protection, for food, and under a false impression the child would be attending school.
 Children were highly marginalized during this period.
 As a result, they began to conglomerate and organize themselves in an effort to flee the country and the war.